Neural Networks

 The program checks which party is responsible for sharing the model parameters and which party is responsible for sharing the dataset.

-specify that party 0 is responsible for sharing the model and party 1 is responsible for sharing the dataset.
-Setting MODELOWNER=-1
+The parties can be specified with the MODELOWNER and DATAOWNER config options.
+MODELOWNER=P_0 and DATAOWNER=P_1 specify that party 0 is responsible for sharing the model and party 1 is responsible for sharing the dataset.
+Setting MODELOWNER=-1 and DATAOWNER=-1 skips secret sharing which is useful for benchmarking.

-For the node acting as the data owner, the program loads the dataset from the .bin
+For the node acting as the data owner, the program loads the dataset from the .bin file as defined by the environment variables DATA_DIR, SAMPLES_FILE, and LABELS_FILE.
+The samples at

-are loaded and secretly shared.
+DATA_DIR/SAMPLES_FILE are loaded and secretly shared.
 Below is an example of how to set the environment variables for the CIFAR-10 dataset.

 export DATA_DIR=nn/Pygeon/data/datasets